DreadBoy/the-great-awakening/source/characters/index.md

 Class: *Paladin*
 Status: <span style="color:tomato">*Unknown*</span>

-Lord Dominik was great paladin from the shipbuilder's family.
+Lord Dominik was a great paladin from the shipbuilder's family.
 Even though he sometimes drank too much, he was always prepared to help those in need.

 He was presumably killed in [Gladiatorland](../locations#gladiatorland) by Githyanki warrior when he refused to hand out the sword that Githyanki demanded.